 It was a cool February weekday when we ordered takeout from our favorite Italian restaurant in town The Pastaria & Market in downtown Los Gatos.
 The girls ordered pasta primavera and were raving about how good it tasted.
 A few surprise veggies that they really liked were winter vegetables such as Brussels sprouts, little radishes, cauliflower, and broccoli.
 The girls especially loved the radishes and Brussels sprouts.
-With lots of good for you veggies and flavorful marinara sauce this really was an awesome feel-good pasta.
-The kids wanted to have this pasta again a week later but this time instead of ordering it I made the pasta at home for our Valentine’s Day Dinner.
+This really was an awesome feel-good pasta with lots of good for you veggies and flavorful marinara sauce.
+Kids wanted to have this pasta again a week later but this time instead of ordering it I made the pasta at home for our Valentine’s Day Dinner.
 Continue reading Winter Vegetable Pasta Primavera

 My daughter Sridevi came home from a long week of presentations at her company off-site in Half Moon Bay, California recently.
 She had a great time at the meeting – I mean what’s not to like about Half Moon Bay?
 Spectacular scenery and unusually warm temperatures in February made her stay in this beach town a California dream.
 Continue reading Kale Pasta